 - We facilitate a network of peers and mentors to support and guide students, scholars, and professionals working at the intersections of gender, theology, and ministry

-- We bring guest lecturers to DDS
+- We bring guest lecturers to Duke Divinity School

 - We sponsor training in pastoral responses to domestic violence